Christian views on slavery: New Testament

 Early Christians reputedly regarded slaves who converted to Christianity as spiritually free men, brothers in Christ, receiving the same portion of Christ's kingdom inheritance.
-However, this regard apparently had no legal power.
 These slaves were also told to obey their masters "with fear and trembling, in sincerity of heart, as to Christ."
 (Ephesians 6:5 KJV) Paul the Apostle applied the same guidelines to masters in Ephesians 6:9: "And, masters, do the same to them.
 Stop threatening them, for you know that both of you have the same Master in heaven, and with him there is no partiality."
 Nevertheless, verses like Ephesians 6:5 were still used by defenders of slavery prior to the American Civil War.
-Slaves were encouraged by Paul in the first Corinthian Epistle to seek or purchase their freedom whenever possible.
-(I Corinthians 7:21 KJV).
+Slaves were encouraged by Paul in the first Corinthian Epistle to seek or purchase their freedom whenever possible (1 Corinthians 7:21).

 Avery Robert Dulles said that "Jesus, though he repeatedly denounced sin as a kind of moral slavery, said not a word against slavery as a social institution", and believes that the writers of the New Testament did not oppose slavery either.
 In a paper published in Evangelical Quarterly, Kevin Giles notes that, while he often encountered the claim, "not one word of criticism did the Lord utter against slavery"; moreover a number of his stories are set in a slave/master situation, and involve slaves as key characters.
 Giles notes that these circumstances were used by pro-slavery apologists in the 19th century to suggest that Jesus approved of slavery.

 It is clear from all the New Testament material that slavery was a basic part of the social and economic environment.
 Many of the early Christians were slaves.
-In several Pauline epistles, and the First Epistle of Peter, slaves are admonished to obey their masters, as to the Lord, and not to men.
+In several Pauline epistles, and the First Epistle of Peter, slaves are admonished to obey their masters.
 Masters were also told to serve their slaves in obedience to God by "giving up threatening".
 The basic principle was "you have the same Master in heaven, and with him there is no partiality."
-Peter was aware that there were masters that were gentle and masters that were harsh; slaves in the latter situation were to make sure that their behaviour was beyond reproach, and if punished for doing right, to endure the suffering as Christ also endured it.
+The author of 1 Peter was aware that there were masters that were gentle and masters that were harsh; slaves in the latter situation were to make sure that their behaviour was beyond reproach, and if punished for doing right, to endure the suffering as Christ also endured it.
 The key theological text is Paul's declaration in Epistle to the Galatians (Galatians 3:28): "There is neither Jew nor Greek, slave nor free, male nor female, for you are all one in Christ Jesus", suggesting that Christians take off these titles because they are now clothed in Christ.